Administrative divisions of France: Territorial collectivities

 French subdivisions that have a (limited) freedom of administration are called territorial collectivities.
 Among them are regions, departments, communes, overseas collectivities, provinces (only present in New Caledonia), and the territorial collectivity of Corsica which belongs to no category (but is usually grouped with the regions).
 New Caledonia is unique as it is not a territorial collectivity.

 General rules

 Citizens from all parts of France, including the overseas administrative divisions, vote in national elections (presidential, legislative), and all of the collectivities are represented in the Senate.

+Responsibilities

+Some areas are the clear responsibility of one level of government (e.g. the state is responsible for international issues), but in other areas it is shared across some or all levels of government (e.g. transport, parks, tourism, culture, and sport get different types of support from different levels).